craffel/comp790-information-theory-fall-2021/README.md

 It is a field that has its roots in probability and statistics and underpins many important technologies, such as cryptology, linguistics, and telecommunication.
 We will mainly focus on applications in machine learning, thanks to the fact that information theory provides a unified framework for understanding many fundamental concepts in machine learning.
 The course will closely follow portions of [Information Theory, Inference, and Learning Algorithms by David Mackay](https://www.inference.org.uk/itprnn/book.pdf).
+(Note: The course catalog entry for this course has the description "Permission of the instructor.
+This course has variable content and may be taken multiple times for credit." which is not terribly descriptive.
+Please refer to this page for the most up-to-date information.)

 ## Prerequisites